 But I was determined to make this recipe work and with a few tweaks here and there I’ve finally achieved a cake-like, paleo-friendly, grain-free chocolate donut!

-what you need for grain-free Donuts
+what you need for grain-free donuts

 - unsweetened cocoa powder